arlogn/cubbies-safari/README.md

 Use
 =======
-Press the SHIFT-key and point your mouse on an image.
+Hit SHIFT-key with mouse over an image.
 Image will be highlighted.
 Click for share to Diaspora.